ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

 ``number_points`` is not needed.

-Note that this function uses the expensive ``interpolate`` method from ``Iris.analysis.trajectory``, but it may be necceasiry for irregular grids.
+Note that this function uses the expensive ``interpolate`` method from ``Iris.analysis.trajectory``, but it may be neccesary for irregular grids.

 See also :func:`esmvalcore.preprocessor.extract_trajectory`.